GrahamDumpleton/homeroom-testing/README.md

 First ensure you are logged in to your OpenShift/Kubernetes cluster with cluster admin privileges.

-Work out the cluster subdomain for ingress.
+Work out the cluster subdomain for ingress as you will need to substitute it for `A.B.C.D.nip.io` in the following commands.

 Then run: